thiago-glissoi/FFF-Line-Segmentation/readme.md

 Make sure that the listed [Dependencies](#Dependencies) are installed and loaded into Matlab.

-Run the `fff_segmenter` script by typing directly into the command window followed by the press of the Enter on the keyboard, or by clicking in the run button of the Matlab text editor.
+Run the `fff_segmenter` script by typing directly into the command window followed by the press of the Enter key on the keyboard, or by clicking in the run button of the Matlab text editor.

 ```Matlab
 fff_segmenter
 ```
-After running the fff_segmenter algorithm, the user will be provided with the graphical interface displayed below.
+After running the fff_segmenter algorithm, the user will be presented with the graphical interface displayed below.

 <img src="Example/Matlab%20Input%20GUI.png" alt="Figure 1 - Input interface" width="420">